Close Menu

 Under the deal struck Tuesday and announced at a conference in Washington, Nvidia’s software will be available on Palantir’s platforms.
 The two said they would help companies with logistics problems, such as when shipments of products from Asia to the U.S. are delayed by storms.

-Nvidia technology can generate potential new shipping routes around the storms and its AI agents can then compare multiple options based on product costs and customer demand in different regions to help select the best one.
+Nvidia technology can generate potential new shipping routes around the storms, and its AI agents can then compare multiple options based on product costs and customer demand in different regions to help select the best one.

 “Because of the speed that you do these optimizations, you can then run them hourly to re-optimize your supply chain and rethink changes,” Justin Boitano, vice president of enterprise AI at Nvidia, told Reuters in an interview.